 About the Conference

-With more than 25 years as one of the foremost technical events for the E&P industry in the region, the next SPE Latin American and Caribbean Petroleum Engineering Conference (LACPEC) will be held 17-19 March 2020 in Bogotá, Colombia.
+With more than 25 years as one of the foremost technical events for the E&P industry in the region, the next SPE Latin American and Caribbean Petroleum Engineering Conference (LACPEC) will be held virtually on 27-31 July 2020.

 With the theme, "Going Beyond the Limits: Emerging Technologies for a Sustainable Energy Balance," the conference will unveil actionable insights and strategic partnerships for capitalizing on the region’s oil and gas opportunities.